Board of Directors

 Workplace Management Solutions

-Coles-Levine is a co-founder of and senior advisor to IFMA’s Workplace Evolutionaries (WE) group, a vibrant global community of practice focused on increasing workplace innovation and consciousness.
-She spearheaded an innovative workplace strategy called the AWESOME project to save costs, improve work-life balance and attract and retain employees.
-This award-winning project was featured in several news publications including Businessweek.
-A regular speaker at conferences and a guest lecturer at MIT and Vienna University of Technology, Coles-Levine is also an accomplished author.
+Coles-Levine is a cofounder of and senior advisor to IFMA’s Workplace Evolutionaries (WE) Community, a vibrant global community of practice focused on increasing workplace innovation and consciousness.
+She spearheaded an innovative workplace strategy called the AWESOME project to save costs, improve work-life balance, and attract and retain employees.
+This award-winning project was featured in several news publications, including Bloomberg Businessweek magazine.
+A regular speaker at conferences and a guest lecturer at the Massachusetts Institute of Technology and Vienna University of Technology, Coles-Levine is also an accomplished author.
 She was the editor and co-author of the award-winning IFMA Foundation book about the workplace entitled “Work on the Move: Driving Strategy and Change in Workplaces,” for which she was recognized as an IFMA Distinguished Author in 2012.
 She also co-authored “Cut It Out!
 Save for Today, Build for Tomorrow,” a reference guide for corporate real estate and FM professionals who are interested in achieving immediate operating cost efficiencies.

 Most recently, Coles-Levine served as chair of the IFMA Foundation Board of Trustees.
-Her additional accolades include receiving the 2012 IFMA Distinguished Author Award for Work on the Move, 2010 FMJ Editor’s Picks Award for the article “Workplace Violence: Finding and Fixing the Gaps,” 2009 IFMA George Graves Facility Management Achievement Award, 2009 CoreNet REmmy for Workplace Innovation, 2009 Real Estate Southern California Women of Influence, 2009 IFMA Orange County Chapter Award of Excellence in Facility Management for the AWESOME project, 2007 IFMA Orange County Chapter Professional Member of the Year and 2005 IFMA Orange County Chapter Award of Excellence in Facility Management, as well as having served as past president of the IFMA Orange County Chapter and treasurer of the IFMA Corporate Real Estate Council.
+Her additional accolades include receiving the 2010 FMJ Editor’s Picks Award for the article “Workplace Violence: Finding and Fixing the Gaps,” the 2009 IFMA George Graves Facility Management Achievement Award, the 2009 CoreNet REmmy for Workplace Innovation, the 2009 Real Estate Southern California Women of Influence, the 2009 IFMA Orange County Chapter Award of Excellence in Facility Management for the AWESOME project, the 2007 IFMA Orange County Chapter Professional Member of the Year and the 2005 IFMA Orange County Chapter Award of Excellence in Facility Management, as well as having served as past president of the IFMA Orange County Chapter and treasurer of IFMA’s Real Estate and Development Community.

 Wayne S. Harvey, CFM, SFP, LEED AP